Policy Analyst/Senior Policy Analyst, Disability Justice Initiative

-American Progress has an immediate opening for a Policy Analyst or Senior Policy Analyst with the Disability Justice Initiative.
-The Policy Analyst/Senior Policy Analyst will promote policies on a broad range of issues that improve the lives of people with disabilities and their families, such as protecting the American with Disabilities Act (ADA) and other key policies and strengthening and supporting health care policy.
-The ideal candidate will be passionate about the principles of disability justice and ensuring access to the policies and programs that individuals with disabilities and their families need to survive and thrive.
+American Progress has an immediate opening for a Policy Analyst/Senior Policy Analyst with the Disability Justice Initiative.
+The team is looking for a Policy Analyst/Senior Policy Analyst to promote policies on a broad range of issues that improve the lives of people with disabilities and their families, in particular around reproductive health care access and access to democracy.
+The ideal candidate will be passionate about the principles of disability justice and possess strong quantitative analysis skills.
+They should also have knowledge around policies and programs that specifically affect disabled individuals and their families.

 - Building an economy for all

 - Develop and execute research and data analysis.

 - Prepare articles, columns, issue briefs, fact sheets, opinion pieces, blog posts, and talking points.